-- Near the bottom of the code in the template, you'll see a line of program code where
+- Somewhere in the template source, you'll see a line of program code where

 it references a sound file named “ding.wav”.
-Edit the code
+Edit that line of code

 so that the reference name is mysound.wav, or something like that.
 (Be very

-careful that you don’t alter or change any of the punctuation
+careful that you don’t alter or change any of the punctuation and code around

 - Save the modified template file, then copy it from the computer over to